Rongbin-Ye-94/Arrow_on_Knee/README.md

 - Detailed logging and model checkpointing

 ## Clinical Priorities
+Instead of having pure model based metrics, this code integrate the potential loss to the patients and business costs to the doctors.
+Therefore, optimize the selection criteria based on the clinial priorities accordingly.

 The model is optimized for the following clinical priorities:
 1. High recall for severe cases (KL4) - 40% weight